dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 curl www.google.com:8080
 ```

 Both of these will "work" and get a response from our own HTTP server!
-This is undesirable to say the
+This is undesirable, to say the
 least.
 Fortunately, iptables supports many options for rules.
 In the iptables rule above,
 we specified it needs to match on `--dport` (destination port) and TCP protocol.
 We can also
-say match on the destination IP.
+specify a match on the destination IP.

 First delete the previously created iptables rule via: